 11. Become a delivery driver/rider

 Courier and delivery work has flourished in the past couple of years due to the pandemic.
 Delivery work can provide an excellent option for making extra money in London for those looking for a flexible side gig.
 And the good news for many Londoners that don’t own a car is that you don’t necessarily need one.
-In fact, many delivery workers use a bike, motorbike or even an electric scooter.
+In fact, many delivery workers use a bike, a motorbike or even an electric scooter.

 Delivery driver platforms to try: